YuanN1ng/YuanN1ng.github.io/_pages/about.md

 > *"Ob nicht Natur zuletzt sich doch ergründe?"*
 > — Johann Wolfgang von Goethe

 I am interested in the intersection of language and vision.
 What is the connection between them?
 Can we integrate them with other modalities to develop a vision foundation model that perceives, understands, and continually learns from reality, mainly through self-supervised learning, improving itself like a human child?
+I hope to contribute to answering these questions in the future.

 The CV part is ready, while the other sections are still under construction...